Totnes railway station: History

 There was a freight only branch line which ran down to the quay at Totnes wharf (plains), the bridge which carried this line can still be partially seen adjacent to the footpath which leads from the BR station towards the riverside walk.
 The line crossed over the main road at the bottom of Bridgetown bridge via a level crossing to access The Plains.
 Some of the track formation can still be seen on The Plains.
 The westbound platform was damaged during an air raid in World War II on 21 October 1942.
 The Ashburton branch train was damaged in the attack, two people killed and two more injured.

 On 1 January 1948 the Great Western Railway was nationalised to become the Western Region of British Railways.
 Passenger services to Ashburton were withdrawn on 3 November 1958 and the line closed entirely on 10 September 1962.
 A few months earlier, on 14 April 1962, a fire destroyed the main buildings situated on the westbound platform at Totnes.
 General goods traffic was withdrawn on 14 June 1965 although coal continued to be handled until 4 December 1967 and milk until 1980, from the dairy that incorporates the building intended for the atmospheric engines.

 A new station building was opened on 21 October 1983 to replace the temporary buildings that had served the station since the fire in 1962.
 From 5 April 1985 to 2 September 1987 trains on the Buckfastleigh line, now the South Devon Railway heritage line, operated into the station.
 A footbridge across the River Dart was opened on 30 September 1993 which now allows people to walk to Totnes (Riverside) railway station to join the heritage trains to Buckfastleigh.

 The 1887-built footbridge that spanned the station and gave access to the operating floor of the signal box was destroyed on 18 October 1987 when hit by a crane engaged in track renewals.
 It was replaced by a new bridge which was in turn replaced by a newer footbridge and lifts in 2019.

 Accidents and incidents

 On 13 March 1860 the boiler of the locomotive Tornado exploded while standing at Totnes, killing the driver.

+On 23 April 1915, 14 men were riding a partly loaded, low-sided wagon which was loose-shunted onto a siding.
+The screw brakes were applied under the direction of ganger JJ King, however, due to a brake failure, the wagon hit the buffers, injuring 8 of the 14 men riding.